 Van Wezel Performing Arts is spectacular inside and out, and the evening shows are fantastic too.
 See top concerts, dance acts, theatre and Rock Stars in this seaside Sarasota concert hall opened in 1970 by the wealthy Van Wezel family

 Marina Jacks and O’Leary’s Tiki Bar are great spots for a cool drink and seafood lunch overlooking the yachts at Bayfront Park and Sarasota Bay.
 The Tiki Bar is a classic sandy beach bar – drink in hand, toes in the sand, while Marina Jack’s is better for dining – not just drinking.
+The Point is another waterfront winner, in Osprey’s Little Sarasota Bay, with its chic decor upstairs, casual ground floor firepits, patio and pool tables, plus a Tiki Bar by the docks.
+Enjoy sunset and sipping a cocktail, try the Crab Pretzel, or any fresh seafood on the fun menu!

 Venice Fishing Pier is a must “sea”.
 This 700-foot Pier is a great place for sunsets, fishing or just people and boat watching.
 The birds are quite a sight too.
 Stroll Venice Beach, Brohard Paw Park.
 Have some fresh seafood at Fins at Sharkey’s or Sharkey’s on The Pier.
 Then explore Venice Ave and Main Street for its quaint boutiques – Italy’s American sister city of canals.

-Casey Key Fish House is classic Florida waterfront divey spot for fresh fish and a water view in Osprey – south of Sarasota, above Venice.
+Casey Key Fish House is a fun Florida waterfront divey spot for fresh fish and a water view in Osprey – south of Sarasota, above Venice.
 There’s a Tiki Bar too with live entertainment at times… it’s a very casual setting, just what you want with drinks in hand, toes in the sand.
 You can also rent boats and kayaks here if you want some sports with your sun, fun and beer.

 Savor Sunset over the sparkling Gulf of Mexico, ideally Wednesday and Saturday night from Casey Key, when the Nokomis Drum Circle performs their sun salutation.
 Walk down to the North Jetty that separates Casey Key’s Nokomis Beach from the South Beach Jetty and Venice Beach, a great vantage to watch the boats ply between the breakwaters, while birds and fishermen score their day’s catch.

 Sleep, repeat, beach, bike, kayak, sun, fun, explore, shop, sight-see, then seaside cocktails, seafood, sunset… love the Florida luxury lifestyle.
 Is West best in Florida?
-Enjoy the Sarasota Keys, hit the East Coast beaches and Port of Miami, South Beach, Fort Lauderdale, see our reviews of the Best of Key West, and you decide which is best… and have fun while vacationing in the Sunshine State!
+Enjoy the Sarasota Keys, hit the East Coast beaches and Port of Miami, South Beach, Fort Lauderdale, Delray & Palm Beach, see our reviews of the Best of Key West, and you decide which is best… and have fun while vacationing in the Sunshine State!